Ahava Village for Children & Youth

-Ahava began educational and therapeutic work with Jewish children over 80 years ago
+Ahava Village began educational and therapeutic work with Jewish children over 80 years ago

 in Berlin.
 Since then, it has helped thousands of children and youth in Israel.
 Located in

 Kiryat Bialik, Ahava is a residential center for children ages 6-18 coming from high-risk home situations.
-Comprised of apartments, educational facilities and leisure areas, the campus is home to 200 children, who receive personalized care, support and training.
+Comprised of apartments, educational facilities and leisure areas, the campus is home to over 250 children, who receive personalized care, support and training.
 Designed to help children overcome severely dysfunctional backgrounds, Ahava offers

 a variety of activities and therapies and plays a leading role integrating these children